Salt is everywhere. Without salt, we would die.

 When to use it: The benefits of table salt are its consistency in saltiness, as well as its refined size.
 Table salt easily dissolves and is ideal for baking.
 The general rule of thumb is that baking recipes call for table salt, and other salts should not be used as a substitution.
 Table salt controls yeast growth and also strengthens gluten.
 It has an important function so must be measured accurately.

-This is The name is actually due to the fact that this type of large-crystal salt is used in making meats kosher (another name for it is “koshering salt”).
+This is a coarse-grained flaky salt.
+It’s a favourite with chefs because it’s easy to pinch and handle, and it has no additives (like iodine) or anti-caking agents.
+Also, it’s generally less pungent than table salt and dissolves easily.
+Note: The granules are much flakier and larger than table salt, therefore you can’t use them interchangeably.
+The name is actually due to the fact that this type of large-crystal salt is used in making meats kosher (another name for it is “koshering salt”).

 When to use it: Kosher salt is an excellent finishing salt — to sprinkle on your dishes for last-minute seasonings.
 Kosher salt is also the preferred salt for bringing, curing and often pickling, as it doesn’t contain iodine.
 Iodine can react negatively with certain foods, so it is best to avoid iodized salts when preserving.

 Sea salt refers to unrefined salt that is sourced from — appropriately — the sea.
 It is collected by the evaporation of seawater.
 The lack of refinement in sea salt means that it will still contain traces of other minerals — which some suggest enhances the flavour of the salt.
 Although often thought to be a healthier alternative to table salt, by weight, both contain the same level of sodium chloride.